hasseily/Deathlord-Relorded/Deathlord-Relorded/DOCUMENTATION.md

 When you first launch the game, you will be greeted by the original interface, complete with graphical artifacts from the period.
 There's also a (hopefully) helpful line below the original game area that explains what can and should be pressed.

 Press `C` to go into character options.
 In general, press `ESC` to go back and exit whatever screen you're on, if you need to.

-**Whenever the game asks you to enter scenario or boot disks, you can go in the menu "Emulator" and select "Insert Scenarios" or "Insert Boot Disk" (or use Alt-> or Alt-<), then press `Enter`.**

 Using the arrow keys and `Enter`, select "Conjure a New Character".
 Select a race, and it will ask you if you're happy with the attributes.
 You most certainly will not be.
 So say "N", and then comes the first feature of Deathlord Relorded: an automatic roller of attributes that will stop only when the attributes found are extremely good.